esl-epfl/x-heep/README.md

 ## Prerequisite

-1. If you wish to install the Conda enviroment with python 3.9:
+1. Install [Conda](https://phoenixnap.com/kb/how-to-install-anaconda-ubuntu-18-04-or-20-04) as described in the link, and create the Conda enviroment with python 3.8:

 ```bash
 $ conda update conda